CitrineInformatics/gemd-docs/docs/specification/attributes.md

  - Vapor pressure of 5.6 kPa _at_ a temperature of 35 deg C
  - Gas phase _at_ a pressure of 1 kPa and a temperature of 300 K

-This is supported by the `PropertiesAndConditions` compound attribute.
+This is supported by the `PropertyAndConditions` compound attribute.

 Field name   | Value type | Default | Description
 -------------|------------|---------|-------------